microsoft/hlsl-specs/proposals/NNNN-printf.md

 This proposal requires four key changes to DXC:

-1. Variadic templates - proposed in [TC57-0010 Moder C++
+1. Variadic templates - proposed in [TC57-0010 Modern C++
    Features](https://hlsl-tc57.github.io/tc57/proposal/0010/)
 2. Clarified `string` type rules.
 3. A method to convert a string to an implementation-specific integer identifier.